cambriz902/KofileAPI/README.md

 Automation:
 - Tested that the end-point existed in the test/orders.js file.
 Manual:
-I use postman to test my end points
+I use Postman to test my end points

 # /prices/funds_distribution Endpoint: